Includes resources of interest to parents in

 The Pregnancy Exposure InfoLine is run by the Genesis Fund, a nonprofit group that raises money "to enrich the lives of children and their families affected by birth defects, genetic disorders and intellectual disabilities."
 Located at the National Birth Defects Center here in Mass., the InfoLine provides nonjudgmental counseling for women exposed to potential teratogens before or during pregnancy.

-The Circumcision Resource Center offers referrals, counseling, personal consultation, and educational resources to parents contemplating circumcision for their sons.
+The Circumcision Resource Center offers referrals, counseling, personal consultation, and educational resources to parents contemplating circumcision.

 The state Department of Public Health's Immunization Program provides information to new parents on recommended vaccines and schedules; parents can also speak with an epidemiologist.
 (For information on low-cost vaccination, call your town's Board of Health.)